The secret ingredients are a bit of time, a lot of inspiration and so much love.

 I can ship all around the world, and for FREE.

-The illustration is first wrapped and sealed in a crystal sleeve,
+The illustration is first wrapped in a beautiful folder ready to be gifted, then sealed in a crystal sleeve,

-and then put in a sleek flatpack envelope, fitting like Sean Connery's 3-piece suit.
+and finaly put in a sleek flatpack envelope, fitting like Sean Connery's 3-piece suit.

 All in all, a little more than a week should go by before I can bring the package to the post office.